 - Double check focus and lighting.

-Figuring out where to have these photos taken can be frustrating and more expensive than other places.
+Figuring out where to have these photos taken can be frustrating and more expensive than in other places.
 If you are looking for a traditional route such as a drug store or post office, be prepared for extra wait time and traffic.
 With people becoming busier and busier these days, using a post office can be a burden when time is precious.
 Not to mention it can be costlier.
 Should you chose this route, a set of two photos average €11.
-Now for more convenience and money saved, try an online site such as iVisa Photos.
+Now for more convenience and money saved, try iVisa.com Photos.
 Receiving two photos for your passport or visa will cost €5.67.
 If you are looking for ways to save more spending money, seems as though you have discovered it!

 How to get France Passport Photos or France Visa Photos Online

-Convenience is the name of the game and at iVisa Photos you get more bang for the buck.
+Convenience is the name of the game and at iVisa.com Photos you get more bang for the buck.
 Instead of wasting time traveling around the city, take your photos using your own tablet or smartphone from the comfort of home or work.
 Our knowledgeable staff will work its magic on your photos and make sure they are ready for submission.
 We give a 100% government compliance guarantee or you can retake the photos as many times as needed free of charge.
-The easy to use website allows users the freedom to complete the process within a few minutes.
+The easy-to-use website allows users the freedom to complete the process within a few minutes.
 Choose from in-store pickup or immediate download.
 Should a question arise, our representatives are standing by 24/7.
 Vacation should be enjoyed and it begins with a painless passport or visa application journey.
 Give us a try.